 Your diet and lifestyle has a profound effect upon any chronic illness, especially arthritis and osteoporosis.
 If you are dependent upon anti-inflammatory drugs and/or immuno-suppressant drugs, the use of the dietary and lifestyle strategies below will still be most beneficial for your symptoms.

-- Avoid all gluten and dairy products.
+- Avoid gluten.
 Gluten is found in wheat, rye, oats, barley, spelt and many processed foods.

 - Avoid - refined sugars, white flour, preserved and processed foods, including preserved meats, and deep fried foods.

-- Avoid hydrogenated oils and trans-fatty-acid.
+- Avoid hydrogenated oils and trans-fatty-acids.
 Check food labels to see if the list of ingredients contains hydrogenated oils.

 - Drink one to two liters of water daily to help flush uric acid out through the kidneys and improve circulation of blood to the joints.

-- Reduce sugar, coffee, alcohol which increases the production of acid in the body.
+- Reduce sugar and alcohol which increases the production of acid in the body.
 Uric acid can deposit in the joints and cause joint inflammation.

 - Try to maintain a normal body weight.
 If you are overweight try to begin a program to lose weight.
 Arthritis is worse in overweight people due to the extra strain placed on the joints.
-Reduce your carbohydrates daily to help you burn fat.
-See Unlock The Secrets that Keep You Fat book for this diet.
+Reduce your daily carbohydrate intake to help you burn fat.

 - Exercise is vital to improve joint mobility.
-Weight bearing exercise can aggravate the pain therefore more suitable forms of exercise include; swimming, yoga, tai chi and pilates.
-Hydrotherpy and massage may also be beneficial.
-Regular physiotherapy treatments can help and the physiotherapist can give you specific advice about muscle building and stretching exercises.
-Acupuncture and ultrasound can provide effective pain relief, as can the use of local heat in the form of hot showers or baths or a hot/cold pack.
+Weight bearing exercise can aggravate the pain, therefore, more suitable forms of exercise include; swimming, an exercise bike, Yoga, Tai Chi and Pilates.
+Hydrotherapy and massage may also be very beneficial.
+Regular physiotherapy treatments can help and the physiotherapist can give you specific advice about muscle building and stretching exercises, as well as supportive joint splints and strapping.
+Acupuncture, low-level laser light therapy and ultrasound can provide effective pain relief, as can the use of local heat in the form of hot showers or baths or a hot/cold pack.